 4 Easy Business Loans to Consider

 “Easy” might not be a word typically used to describe the process of obtaining a traditional business loan.
 Typically, it takes months of preparation and application for a business to connect with the right lender.
+Many people wonder whether getting a business loan vs a personal loan is easier to fund their company.
 But, easy business loans are out there.
 Many non-traditional options exist for businesses that need to quickly connect with cash or that don’t meet the qualifications of traditional lenders.

 Merchant Cash Advance

 A merchant cash advance (MCA) gives your business a lump sum of cash in exchange for a percentage of its future credit card sales.
 In essence, you’re selling your future sales to an MCA company at a discount.
 The MCA usually draws its percentage from your credit card sales daily until the loan is paid back.
 An MCA can work well for companies with seasonal ebbs and flows, as the repayment amount varies proportionally with your sales.
 An MCA can be funded within a day or two after the lender verifies a few things from checking documents like tax returns and previous monthly credit card sales.
-Good credit and a lengthy history in business are not requirements for an MCA, which makes it attractive to many companies that don’t qualify for a traditional loan.
+Good credit and a lengthy history in business are not requirements for an MCA, which makes it attractive as a startup business loan.
 Comparatively, the interest rates on an MCA can be quite high, but this type of loan can help a business in a pinch.

 Invoice factoring companies “buy” your outstanding invoices at a markdown.
 Your business will receive a single payment and the factoring company will collect on your invoices to repay the loan.
 Of course, this type of financing demands that your business has invoices to collect upon.
 It can be helpful when you need cash immediately and don’t have time to wait out the repayment terms on the invoice.
 If, for example, your business experiences a gap in cash flow and needs to cover payroll, invoice factoring can be a good option.
 Compared to an MCA, invoice factoring is less risky, since it involves money you’ve already made as opposed to projected sales.
 However, like an MCA, invoice factoring involves significant fees.